-Misaimed Fandom: Fans that consider the Ebon Dragon to Evil Is Cool or a Magnificent Bastard due to the plans he can pull off to impede others miss that the whole point of his character is that's all he can do.
+Misaimed Fandom: Fans that consider the Ebon Dragon to be Evil Is Cool or a Magnificent Bastard due to the plans he can pull off to impede others miss that the whole point of his character is that's all he can do.
 He is, no matter what he does, in the end a loser, since all he can do is deny victories to others, and has no goals beyond that.

 Money, Dear Boy: Revealed to be the reason why the Ink Monkeys stopped making new material — they got greenlit to actually be paid for things.